debajyotid/tour-planner/README.md

 - `itinerary_generated`: Boolean flag indicating whether an itinerary has been generated.
 - `current_itinerary`: Stores the latest generated or refined itinerary.
 - `refine_input`: Stores the user's refinement request.

+#### Note: You can execute the notebook as a Kaggle Notebook, in which case the API keys will not be needed, otherwise you will need the below API Keys
+- OPENAI_API_KEY      = API Key for using OpenAI APIs for using the "gpt-3.5-turbo-0125" model
+- googlemaps_api_key  = API Key for using Google Map APIs for fetching tourist attractions, within a 5 km radius (parameterizable), around your trip destination
+- openweather_api_key = API Key for using OpenWeather APIs for fetching forecasted weather patterns around your trip destination